Bravado is a show by the artist Scottee. It’s a memoir…

 When the vents morph into mirror balls and the urinals spin to reveal a disco, with George in a Chips-esque police outfit?
 It’s a triumphant victory over shame and humiliation.

-Many people didn’t appreciate his resistance to go weeping on Oprah, or check into rehab, bleating apologies.
+Many people didn’t appreciate his resistance to go weeping on Oprah.
+George didn’t check into rehab, bleating apologies via his PR.
 He refused to be a victim.
 That spiky, creative gesture proved a splendid apology for staying in the closet for so long.
-His hidden sexuality was a minor quibble, ‘cause he ‘came out’ with such gusto.
+His hidden sexuality was a minor quibble, ‘cause he ‘came out’ with such force.

 “My feelings about George Bush, however, are a little different.
 And I know I’m not alone in fearing his politics, and in hoping that our man Tony can be a calming and rational influence on him.”